Originally published on 11 January 2019 Updated on 13 August 2020

-In 2018, I got involved with design systems, being the engineering manager on Base UI, Uber’s new design language.
-It was a new area for me to jump into, and I’ve learned a lot during the past months.
-In this article I’d like to share my lessons learned with you, focusing on design-engineering collaboration as well as building a successful React component library.
+In 2018, I got involved with design systems, being the engineering manager on Base Web, Uber's new design language.
+It was a new area for me to jump into, and I learned a lot during the past years.
+In this article, I'd like to share my lessons learned with you, focusing on design-engineering collaboration and building a successful React component library.

 Before jumping to those lessons learned, let's start with what design systems are.
 A design system is a set of reusable components that in combination with a set of rules and design tokens (named entities that store visual design information, like colors or spacing) enable you to build consistent and accessible applications quickly.
 To read more on design systems, I recommend checking out the Design Systems Handbook.

 At its core, Base Web is a foundational set of reusable React components, with an architecture that enables teams to create new design languages on top of it.
 By default, these components use the Base design language, which, as the name suggests, acts as a base design language you can further customize.
 You can learn more about the architecture by reading David's Better Reusable React Components with the Overrides Pattern on the topic.

 One of the biggest challenges was to improve the collaboration between the design and the engineering teams.
 To that end, currently, we had the following practices, channel to communicate:

 We hold demo meetings for design and engineering every two weeks.
 During these sessions, both teams showcase what kept them busy, and what's next for them.
 We also assign action items to their respective owners if anything needs a follow-up.

 Figma is the tool the design platform team uses to work on the design system components.
 What's really handy about the tool is that you can add comments/mention folks on the designs themselves - so if you choose to, you can comment on each pixel.
 We often use this to point out inconsistent spacing and typography or clarify how interaction is supposed to work.